-Based on the current statutes and case

-law, the committee believes that GAL conflicts should be analyzed the same way as conflicts for any lawyer.
-What follows is a brief description of how selected rules would apply to GALs.
-11 For purposes of brevity, the text of each referenced rule is not included in this opinion.
+In both cases, the court applied the same rule-based conflicts analysis used by any lawyer analyzing conflicts.12 Based on the statutes and case law, the committee believes that GAL conflicts should be analyzed in the same way.
+What follows is a brief description of how selected rules would apply to GALs.13 For purposes of brevity, the text of each referenced rule is not included in this opinion.

-A. SCR 20:1.7 - Conflicts of Interest: Current Clients
+A. SCR 20:1.7 - Conflicts of interest: current clients.

 A conflict arises under this rule when the interests of two or more clients of the lawyer are directly adverse or there is a significant risk that the lawyer's ability to represent a client may be materially limited by the lawyer's responsibilities to another client, a former client, a third person or the lawyer's own interests.
-Rose K. provides a useful example of this rule applied to current clients of a GAL.
+Rose K. provides a useful example of this rule applied to a situation in which one client is a governmental entity and the other the "best interests" of the ward.
 The court's decision in Riemer v.
 Riemer, 85 Wis.
 2d 375, 270 N.W.
 2d 93 (Ct.
 App.
-1978) likewise looked to concurrent conflicts standards in requiring the appointment of separate GALs in a divorce case in which the children's interests were adverse.
-GALs considering the possibility of resolving a conflict arising under SCR 20:1.7 using the procedure described below must remember that resolution of such a conflict would require the written and signed informed consent of the other affected client, when applicable, of the GAL or their firm.
+1978) involved a divorce action in which an attorney was appointed as GAL for two children with different parentage.
+The court found a conflict given the adversity of interests between the minor children.
+Although the court did not cite the disciplinary rules in its decision, its analysis treated the two children as the clients of the GAL and tracked SCR 20:1.7(a)(1).
+The court reversed and remanded to allow for the appointment of two separate GALs to represent the best interests of each child.
+Both cases suggest GALs facing conflict issues may rely on the guidance provided by SCR 20:1.7 and consider the wards as clients for purposes of the analysis.

-B. SCR 20:1.8 - Conflicts of Interest: Prohibited Transactions
+B. SCR 20:1.8 - Conflicts of interest: prohibited transactions.

 For the most part, this rule governs personal interest conflicts that often will be highly unlikely to arise in GAL representation, such as SCR 20:1.8(a) which governs business transactions with clients.
 GALs, however, should be mindful of the Wisconsin case law that views the ward as a client for purposes of analyzing conflicts.
-For example, if the ward of a GAL was in challenging financial circumstances, a GAL who provided financial assistance to the ward would likely be viewed as being governed by SCR 20:1.8(e), ing the father's funds Based on the current statutes which generally prohibits financial assistance to clients in connection with contemplated or pending litigation.
+For example, if the ward of a GAL was in challenging financial circumstances, a GAL who provided financial assistance to the ward would likely be viewed as being governed by SCR 20:1.8(e), which generally prohibits financial assistance to clients in connection with contemplated or pending litigation.
 A GAL who practices in a firm should also be mindful that SCR 20:1.8(k) imputes most conflicts under this rule to all lawyers within the firm and that most of the conflicts under this rule are not subject to informed consent.